sdiehl/write-you-a-haskell/000_introduction.md

 ```

 The behavior of a pure function is independent of where and when it is
-evaluated, whereas the sequence a impure function is intrinsically tied to its
+evaluated, whereas the behavior of an impure function is intrinsically tied to
-behavior.
+its execution order.

 Functional programming is defined simply as programming strictly with pure
 referentially transparent functions.